 Breach of Bail in Victoria

 In Victoria, a person who has been charged with an offence can be conditionally released from custody either by the police or by a court.
 This is known as bail.
 The law in Victoria relating to bail is the Bail Act 1977.
 Bail is granted on the condition that the person attend court to answer the charges against them.
 It may also have numerous other conditions attached to it.
 A breach of bail in Victoria is a criminal offence that can result in a sentence as well as the revocation as bail.
-This article deals with breach of bail in Victoria.
+This article deals with offences relating to breach of bail in Victoria.

-Arrest for breach of bail
+Prodecures for breach of bail

-A police officer or a protective services officer can arrest any person who is on bail if they believe that they are likely to break a bail condition, or if they are breaking or have broken any bail condition.
+A police officer or a protective services officer can arrest any person who is on bail if they believe that they are likely to break a bail condition, if they are breaking or have broken any bail condition.
 A warrant is not required to do this.
 However, the court can issue a warrant for the arrest of a person released on bail if they fail to come to court when required under the bail, or if there is a need to impose additional conditions or security on the bail.

 Failure to attend court